syncfusion-content/asp.net-core-docs/aspnet-core/Ribbon/Getting-Started.md

 ---
 layout: post
-title: Getting Started | ASP.NET Core | Syncfusion
+title: Getting Started with ASP.NET Core Ribbon Control | Syncfusion
-description: Getting Started.
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Ribbon Control, its elements, and more.
 platform: aspnet-core
 control: Ribbon
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Ribbon

 Refer the [Getting Started](/aspnet-core/getting-started) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.